-There are over 60 computers (Macs & PCs) on open tables and in the computer lab available for student use in addition to free use of color or black and white laser printers.
-Tech assistance is available in the lab, which is open until midnight, Sunday through Thursday.
+There are over 40 computers (Macs & PCs) on open tables and in the computer lab available for student use in addition to free use of color or black and white laser printers.
+Tech assistance is available at the circ desk which is open until 10 p.m.
+Sunday through Thursday.
 Laptops are also available at the circulation desk for check out.